- What are Rights of Nature?

 The Rights of Nature movement acknowledges, respects and is inspired by the ancient wisdom of First Nations peoples around the world.

-AELA acknowledges that the sovereignty of the First Nations people of the continent now known as Australia was never ceded by treaty nor in any other way.
-AELA and the Australian Rights of Nature Tribunal proceedings acknowledge and respect First Nations peoples’ laws and ecologically sustainable custodianship of Australia over tens of thousands of years through land and sea management practices that continue today.
+AELA acknowledges that the sovereignty of the First Nations peoples of the continent now known as Australia was never ceded by treaty nor in any other way, and we acknowledge and respect First Nations peoples’ laws and ecologically sustainable custodianship of Australia over tens of thousands of years through land and sea management practices that continue today.

 Challenging the idea that nature is ‘property’

 Under the current system of law in almost every country, nature is considered to be property.
 Something that is considered property confers upon the property owner the right to damage or destroy it.
 Thus, those who “own” wetlands, forestland, and other ecosystems and natural communities, are largely permitted to use them however they wish, even if that includes destroying the health and well-being of nature.
 When we talk about the Rights of Nature, it means recognizing that ecosystems and natural communities are not merely property that can be owned.
 Rather, they are entities that have an independent and inalienable right to exist and flourish.
 Laws recognizing the Rights of Nature change the status of ecosystems and natural communities to being recognized as rights-bearing entities.
 As such, they have rights that can be enforced by people, governments, and communities on behalf of nature.

 Rights of Nature laws prohibit human activities that would interfere with the ability and rights of ecosystems and natural communities to exist and flourish.
 These laws transform the status of nature from being regarded as property to being rights-bearing.